UniTime/unitime-doc/academic-areas.md

 * Abbreviation
 	* Academic area abbreviation

-* Short Title
-	* The short title of the academic area

-* Long Title
+* Title
-	* The long title of the academic area
+	* The title of the academic area

 * **+** (in the editable version)
 	* Add a line for a new academic area